-The Wake Forest Human Relations Council (HRC) is celebrating Black History Month in 2022 by once again offering residents the chance to recognize local African Americans who have made a difference enhancing and improving the quality of life in their community, family, church, business, organization or other group.
+The Wake Forest Human Relations Council (HRC) is celebrating Black History Month in 2023 by again offering residents the chance to recognize local African Americans who have made a difference enhancing and improving the quality of life in their community, family, church, business, organization or other group.

 From now through Saturday, Jan.
-15, the HRC will accept nominations for Wake Forest residents to be recognized for their contributions.
-The online nomination form is available at http://bit.ly/WFBHMHonorRoll.
+14, 2023, the HRC will accept nominations for Wake Forest residents to be recognized for their contributions.

 Wake Forest residents, former residents, and business and community stakeholders that identify as African American are eligible.
 Nominees should demonstrate leadership and integrity and be respected by their peers.
 In addition, potential nominees may be recognized for one or more of the following actions:

 Promoting a sense of community in their neighborhood and beyond;

 Serving the community through their school, church, business or community organization.

 The Town of Wake Forest will offer free Black History Month Walking Tours of the Northeast Community every Thursday in February at 1 p.m.